Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Introduction

-\paragraph{Empirical results on feature expansion and compression.} Towards opening the black box of deep networks, extensive empirical research has been conducted by investigating outputs at each layer of deep networks in recent years.
-An intriguing line of research has empirically investigated the role of different layers in feature learning; see, e.g., \cite{alain2016understanding,ansuini2019intrinsic,chen2022layer,evci2022head2toe,masarczyk2023tunnel,recanatesi2019dimensionality,zhang2022all}.
+\paragraph{Empirical results on feature expansion and compression.} Towards opening the black box of deep networks, extensive empirical research has been conducted in recent years by investigating outputs at each layer of deep networks.
+An intriguing line of research has empirically investigated the role of different layers in feature learning; see, e.g., \cite{alain2016understanding,ansuini2019intrinsic,chen2022layer,masarczyk2023tunnel,recanatesi2019dimensionality,zhang2022all}.
 In general, these empirical studies demonstrate that the initial layers expand the intrinsic dimension of features to make them linearly separable, while the subsequent layers compress the features progressively; see \Cref{fig:intro1}.
-For example, in image classification tasks, \cite{alain2016understanding} observed that the features of intermediate layers are more and more linearly separable as we reach the deeper layers.
-Recent works \cite{ansuini2019intrinsic,recanatesi2019dimensionality} studied the evolution of the intrinsic dimension of intermediate features across layers in trained networks using different metrics.
-They both demonstrated that the dimension of the intermediate features first blows up and later goes down from shallow to deep layers.
-More recently, \cite{masarczyk2023tunnel} delved deeper into the role of different layers, and concluded that the initial layers create linearly separable intermediate features, and the subsequent layers compress these features progressively.
+For example, in image classification tasks, \cite{alain2016understanding} observed that the features of intermediate layers are increasingly linearly separable as we reach the deeper layers.
+Recent works \citep{ansuini2019intrinsic,recanatesi2019dimensionality} studied the evolution of the intrinsic dimension of intermediate features across layers in trained networks using different metrics.
+They both demonstrated that the dimension of the intermediate features first blows up and subsequently goes down from shallow to deep layers.
+More recently, \cite{masarczyk2023tunnel} delved deeper into the role of different layers and concluded that the initial layers create linearly separable intermediate features, while later layers compress these features progressively.